Trans-Oceanic: History

-Zenith's founder, Lieutenant Commander Eugene F. McDonald, was a great admirer of advancing technology and believed that his company should include the latest, most practical advances in a sturdy product that would to enhance the company's reputation.
+Zenith's founder, Lieutenant Commander Eugene F. McDonald, was a great admirer of advancing technology and believed that his company should include the latest, most practical advances in a sturdy product that would enhance the company's reputation.
 Of the many products of Zenith Radio, the 'Trans-Oceanic' series of portable radios were among the most famous.

 McDonald was a keen yachtsman and outdoorsman and wished for a portable radio that would provide entertainment broadcasts as well as being able to tune into weather, marine and international shortwave stations.
 He asked his company's engineers to develop prototypes to meet his criteria and by 1940 they had concept sets that were ready for production.

 The Trans-Oceanic remains popular among collectors and non-collectors alike.
 A cult-like following has developed around the receivers, with earlier tube or valve versions prized by radio collectors, resulting in the availability of many working models and replacement parts.